-The Town's response to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-The Town's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly we express no opinion on it.
+The Town's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
+The Town's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.